VixidDev/VSM/README.md

 Currently, there exists a 1.8.9 Forge version and a 1.20.6 Fabric version.
 The same features should exist in both version unless some limitation arises that causes a feature to not be worth implementing in one of the versions.

+[^1]: Currently there are no Skyblock specific features, but since there possibly may be some Skyblock features in the future (as I only really play Hypixel Skyblock), and because of the mod name, I will still refer to it as a 'skyblock' mod.

 ## Features